Directors: Bryan Andrews

 As the first Marvel Cinematic Universe official animated series, What If…? has a lot riding on it.
 Does the MCU translate well into animated form?
 Can the MCU tell good and concise smaller stories?
 The premiere episode of the series leaves hope for the episodes to come but presents several key issues.

-In the universe introduced in the premiere episode of What If…?
-Peggy Carter (Hayley Atwell) is the one to receive the super-soldier serum simply because she chooses to stay in the room for the procedure and not move to the booth.
+In the universe introduced in the premiere episode of What If…?, Peggy Carter (Hayley Atwell) is the one to receive the super-soldier serum simply because she chooses to stay in the room for the procedure and not move to the booth.
 It’s an excellent introduction to how small choices can have more considerable ripple effects.
-Having a Captain American-alternate story begin the season is also a relativity easy and simple episode to wrap your head around, especially for those who haven’t dabbled in Marvel Comics and multiverse storylines before.
+Having a Captain America-alternate story begin the season is also a relatively easy and simple episode to wrap your head around, especially for those who haven’t dabbled in Marvel Comics and multiverse storylines before.

-Hayley Atwell is fantastic as Captain Carter, and you can feel that warm undertone that she delivered in live-action in both the movies and the unjustly cancelled Agent Carter tv series.
-Both the character of Peggy and Atwell herself is perfect superhero material.
+Hayley Atwell is fantastic as Captain Carter, and you can feel that warm undertone that she delivered in live-action in both the movies and the unjustly cancelled Agent Carter TV series.
+Both the character of Peggy and Atwell herself are perfect superhero material.

-Without spoiling what happens to Steve Rodgers in this universe, Chris Evans replacement does an excellent job of exuding that same warm and courageous tone that Evans delivered in the films as Captain America.
-Josh Keaton voices Rodgers here, and his scenes with Peggy are fantastic and probably my favourite in the episode.
-I have no idea if he’s returning to play Rodgers in future episodes, but I’m hoping so as he absolutely nailed it here.
+Without spoiling what happens to Steve Rogers in this universe, Chris Evans‘ replacement does an excellent job of exuding that same warm and courageous tone that Evans delivered in the films as Captain America.
+Josh Keaton voices Rogers here, and his scenes with Peggy are fantastic and probably my favourite in the episode.
+I have no idea if he’s returning to play Rogers in future episodes, but I’m hoping so as he absolutely nailed it here.